 Although most famous as a silent star, what interests this writer is her accent, as evidenced by her voice in the talkies she appeared in between 1931 and 1941.
 It is not the broad and theatrical accent often heard when an “Australian voice” is used in Hollywood films, but the authentic accent of many middle class Australians living on the coastal fringe.

 Why accents evolve and vary as they do is well beyond the scope of this article, but it is safe to note that Bennett’s accent is a feature of her ethnicity, social standing and education.
-Desley Deacon has also established that middle class girls like Bennett attended schools of acting and elocution as a first step on the path to acting on stage and screen.
+Desley Deacon has also established that middle class girls like Bennett often attended schools of acting and elocution as a first step on the path to acting on stage and screen.
+Yet her accent is clearly still one of middle Australia.

 It is also notable that Enid Bennett plays essentially the same role in all these films – usually an earnest and thoroughly decent mother figure.
 Here are some examples: